 It’s because many people come here and take some time to go over their thoughts on whether to suicide or not.

 Fortunately, some change their minds after spending weeks here and finally return home.

 You might also find empty bottles along with packets of prescribed drugs.

 Although most of the victims choose to hang themselves, some people opt for overdose on such medication.

 What makes all of these items more chilling is when you realize each of them is connected to a once alive person.

-5. A Novel Made This Dark Tradition Popular
+A Novel About The Aokigahara Forest Made The Suicide Tradition Popular

 Seicho Matsumoto, a Japanese writer, released the tragic novel Kuroi Jukai (Black Sea of Trees) in 1960, where a heartbroken lover went into the forest to end her life.